Current status of MSSM Higgs sector with LHC 13 TeV data: Introduction

+Extensive studies have already been performed where the allowed ranges of masses and other MSSM parameters have been obtained, in light of the constraints on flavor physics observables and the constraints derived from Run-I data of LHC~\cite{Carena:2011aa,Arbey:2011ab,Baer:2012mv,Arbey:2012dq,Altmannshofer:2012ks,Cheung:2013kla,Chowdhury:2015yja,Bhattacherjee:2015sga,Bechtle:2016kui,Bechtle:2012jw,Djouadi:2013lra,Bechtle:2015pma}.
+Several studies have also analyzed the implications of additionally imposing cosmological constraints on the parameter space~\cite{Buchmueller:2013rsa,Scopel:2013bba,deVries:2015hva}.
+The MSSM parameter space has also been analyzed in the context of the $\sim 15$ fb$^{-1}$ dataset of Run-II~\cite{Barr:2016sho,Kowalska:2016ent,Han:2016xet,Buckley:2016kvr, Zhao:2017qpe,Bagnaschi:2016afc,Bagnaschi:2016xfg}.
+Global-fit analysis of various GUT-scale SUSY models and MSSM has been performed by the GAMBIT collaboration \cite{Athron:2017qdc,Athron:2017yua}.
+Recently, the MaterCode collaboration has also performed likelihood analysis with a selection of $\sim 36$ fb$^{-1}$ data taken at 13 TeV for sub-GUT MSSM and pMSSM scenarios \cite{Bagnaschi:2017tru,Costa2018}.

-In particular, in this paper we review the status of the parameter space of phenomenological MSSM (pMSSM) in the light of the new $\approx 15$ fb$^{-1}$ data from Run-II of the LHC at 13 TeV, as reported by the CMS and ATLAS collaborations and concentrate on the Higgs sector.
-Along with the newly released data, we take into account the LHC Run-I data as well as the 13 TeV ($\approx 3$ fb$^{-1}$) data presented at the end of 2015.
-Apart from the constraints coming from the mass of the $125$ GeV Higgs boson, we discuss the low-energy constraints from low-energy flavor observables through the bound from the rare-decays like $B \to X_s \gamma$, $B_s \to \mu^+ \mu^-$, and $B^+ \to \tau^+ \nu_{\tau}$.
-We then study the implications of the heavy Higgs searches by ATLAS and CMS collaborations on the already constrained parameter space, both with 8 TeV and the latest 13 TeV data, where we consider the channels $H/A \to \gamma \gamma, b\bar{b}, \tau^{+} \tau^{-}$, $H \to W^{+}W^{-}, ZZ, hh$ and $A \to Zh$.
-As for the charged Higgs searches, the constraints coming from $H^\pm$ decaying to $\tau \nu_\tau$ as well as $t\bar{b}$ final states have been considered, as reported by both the collaborations with 8 TeV and 13 TeV data.
-Finally, we consider the possibility of the decays of the heavy Higgses $H$, $A$ and charged Higgs $H^\pm$ to SUSY particles, within the allowed region of the parameter space.
-We further comment on how the future improvements from various heavy Higgs decay channels would affect the parameter space.
+In this paper, we review the status of the parameter space of phenomenological MSSM (pMSSM), in light of the latest data from Run-II of LHC (13 TeV, $\sim 36 {\rm fb^{-1}}$), as reported by the CMS and ATLAS collaborations, and concentrate on the Higgs sector.
+Along with the latest data, we also take into account the LHC Run-I data.
+Apart from the constraints coming from the mass measurement of the $125$ GeV Higgs boson, we discuss the constraints on flavor physics observables and impose them through the bounds on the branching fraction of rare-decays: $B \to X_s \gamma$, $B_s \to \mu^+ \mu^-$, and $B^+ \to \tau^+ \nu_{\tau}$.
+We then study the implications of the heavy Higgs searches by ATLAS and CMS collaborations on the already constrained parameter space, both with 8 TeV and 13 TeV data, where we consider the channels $H/A \to \gamma \gamma, b\bar{b}, t\bar{t}, \tau^{+} \tau^{-}$, $H \to W^{+}W^{-}, ZZ, hh$ and $A \to Zh$.
+As for the charged Higgs searches, constraints coming from $H^\pm$ decaying to $\tau \nu_\tau$ as well as $t\bar{b}$ final states have been considered, as reported by both the collaborations with 8 TeV and 13 TeV data.
+Finally, we consider the possibilities of the decay of neutral heavy Higgses ($H$, $A$) to SUSY particles, within the allowed region of the parameter space.
+We also comment on how the future improvements from various heavy Higgs decay channels would affect the parameter space.